 Or, you might be feeling like you just don’t have your shit together and you are failing as a mum, trust us, we have all been there.

-All of these emotions are valid and completely normal and it’s important, to be honest with yourself about what you are feeling and what you need.
+All of these emotions are valid and completely normal, and it’s important, to be honest with yourself about what you are feeling and what you need in that moment.